-Timing: As part of the City's Zoning Ordinance update which is planned to be adopted in Q4 2024.
+Timing: Initiate amendments within one year from adoption of the 2023-2031 Housing Element and adopt amendments within two years from adoption of 2023-2031 Housing Element.
 The City shall amend the J/ADU ordinance within one year to address any written findings from HCD (should HCD issue findings pursuant to Government Code Section 65852.2(h).

-Program 2.3.3 Reduce Parking Requirements for One-Bedroom Units and Other Similar Dwellings
+Program 2.3.3 Reduce Parking Requirements for One-Bedroom Units and Other Similar Dwellings adopt amendments within two years from adoption of 2023-2031 Housing Element.